LeNPaul/portfolio-jekyll-theme/_posts/2021-09-17-Friday-Part-Dex.md

 ---
 layout: post
-title: "The Way of the Goat"
+title: "What Ever Happened to Illegible Semantics?"
 ---

 For the past few days, my thoughts have been plagued by a single question: why is the metal community sleeping on the alt.VIS paper that I worked on.
 I'm completely baffled -- I thought metalheads would jump on it.